caitlyn-wilhelm/IceCoverage/DynamicExample/README.md

 # Dynamic Evolution Example

-This plot shows a stable ice belt from the Dynamic Cases described in the paper, specifically the Case A, G Dwarf.
+This plot shows a stable, but evolving, ice belt from the Case A, G Dwarf simulations.

-#### _These instructions assume you have completed the [Dynamic Cases](../DynamicCases) and have built the bigplanet archive._
+#### _These instructions assume you have completed the [Dynamic Cases](../DynamicCases) and have built the BigPlanet archive._

 Below is a table of inital values for the case: